Last Updated on

-Paleo dieting — only lean meats, vegetables and fruits, seeds, and nuts — is perhaps the most appropriate for a person living in the Paleolithic era, but for modern crossfiters, such a strict approach to diet is sometimes not the most preferable.
-Professional crossfiters rarely follow a paleo diet, due to its severe restrictions on carbohydrate intake.
+Paleo dieting — only lean meats, vegetables, fruits, seeds, and nuts — is perhaps the most appropriate for a person living in the Paleolithic era, but for modern crossfitters, such a strict approach to diet is sometimes not the most preferable.
+Professional crossfitters rarely follow a paleo diet, due to its severe restrictions on carbohydrate intake.

 The average daily diet of an athlete following a zonal diet is 1500-2000 calories.
 This allows us to consider this type of nutrition low-calorie.
 This diet, like the paleo, provides for a complete rejection of sugar.
 Nevertheless, useful complex carbohydrates ( oatmeal , barley , buckwheat ) are not only allowed, but also occupy an important place in the diet.
 Due to the ability to consume complex carbohydrates, the zonal diet can be considered more effective and preferable for recovery at high energy costs for crossfit training.